If you are serious about playing a keyboard or composing you are inevitably going to look for a full, 88 key controller at some point.

 Being graded, if you recall from earlier in the article, means that the keys gradually get lighter as you go up the keyboard.

-One interesting thing about this keyboard is that is that it replaces the usual pitch and mod wheel and with three different joysticks that you can configure as you see fit.
+One interesting thing about this keyboard is that it replaces the usual pitch and mod wheel and with three different joysticks that you can configure as you see fit.

 Even more interesting is that all of these joysticks act differently.
 The first one is spring loaded on both axes, so it returns in the center if you stop applying pressure on it.

-This would be a great replacement for you pitch on one axis and something else on the other axis.
+This would be a great replacement for your pitch on one axis and something else on the other axis.